Trademark coexistence agreement: Formal agreement

 A formal trademark coexistence agreement recognises the rights of both parties to use the trademarks contained in the agreement for marketing purposes.
 The agreement can contain a division of regions in which enterprises party to the agreement may use the trademark, methods in which the trademark may be used, or classes of goods and services that the trademark may be used for (in conjunction with the Madrid System for the International Registration of Marks).

-Content

-A trademark coexistence agreement should clearly contain: any parties to the agreement, the specified trademarks or logos which are to coexist, an understanding as to which domain names each party is using, a list of areas and geographical areas that the trademarks or logos where coexistence is allowed and not allowed, and any relevant plans for the expansion of the enterprise.
-Additionally, the coexistence agreement should contain the start and end dates of the agreement, a clause establishing the jurisdiction of the agreement and a dispute resolution clause.

 Public interest and antitrust regulations

 Public interest must be considered when entering into a trademark coexistence agreement.
 This often applies in situations such as if two medical companies bore the same trademark for unique products, as this could lead to confusion and have serious impacts on consumers.
 Companies must also consider antitrust regulations.
 Courts may find that similar trademarks may affect competition in the marketplace.

+Jurisdictional differences

+In China, courts and the China National Intellectual Property Administration have in recent years treated trademark coexistence agreements with caution.
+For example, the :Beijing High People's Court guidelines state that such agreements may serve as prima facie evidence that confusion is unlikely, but do not by themselves guarantee registration where the two marks are highly similar.